Ken Starr, whose probe led to Clinton impeachment, dies

 The investigation of Clinton’s intimate relationship with Lewinsky was a Washington spectacle.

 In 1995, Lewinsky went to work at the White House as an intern.
 During the government shutdown late that year, she and Clinton had a sexual encounter in a hallway near the Oval Office, the first of 10 sexual encounters over the next year and a half.
-Lewinsky confided the affair to a co-worker, Linda Tripp, who tape recorded some of their conversations and brought the tapes to Starr’s prosecutors.
-Lewinsky was granted immunity from prosecution and became Starr’s chief witness against the president, who had denied having sexual relations with Lewinsky.
+Lewinsky confided the affair to a co-worker, Linda Tripp, who tape-recorded some of their conversations and brought the tapes to Starr’s prosecutors.
+Lewinsky was granted immunity from prosecution in the case that brought Starr celebrity and thrust a presidential sex scandal into America’s living rooms.
+She became Starr’s chief witness against the president, who had denied having sexual relations with her.

 Putting the investigation behind him, Starr embarked on a career in academia, first as dean of the law school at Pepperdine University where he taught constitutional issues and civil procedures, then as president of Baylor University in his home state of Texas.
 He also became an author, writing “First Among Equals: The Supreme Court in American Life.”

+A review commissioned by the school found that under Starr, school administrators discouraged students from reporting or participating in student conduct reviews, and even contributed to or accommodated a “hostile” environment against the alleged victims.

+In a statement, Starr apologized to “those victims who were not treated with the care, concern, and support they deserve.”

-Born in Vernon and raised in San Antonio, Starr earned his B.A. from George Washington University in 1968, his M.A. from Brown University in 1969 and his J.D. degree from Duke University Law School in 1973.
+Starr was born in Vernon, a small Texas town near the Oklahoma state, and raised in San Antonio.
+He earned his B.A. from George Washington University in 1968, his M.A. from Brown University in 1969 and his J.D. degree from Duke University Law School in 1973.
 He was a law clerk to Chief Justice Warren E. Burger from 1975 to 1977.

 As a young attorney at the law firm of Gibson, Dunn & Crutcher in Los Angeles, Starr worked with William French Smith, who became attorney general in the administration of President Ronald Reagan.
 Starr became counselor to Smith, and from there was nominated by Reagan to the federal appeals court.